fasiha/ebisu/README.md

     logDomain=True,
 ) -> float
 ```
 `now` is again milliseconds since the Unix epoch started.
+If omitted, the current timestamp is used.
+By default this returns the *log* of the recall probability (from -∞ to 0, higher is more likely to recall).
+If you pass in `logDomain=False`, we will call `exp2` at the end to give you linear probability from 0 to 1.
+We keep the calculations in the log-domain to avoid numerical issues and by default give you the log-probability only because `exp2` (and in general powers of any base) are slow on most CPUs compared to arithmetic.

 **Step 3.** After you show the student a flashcard and grade their answer, update the `Model`:
 ```py